 Information Marketplace

-π When: Tuesday 18th February @10am-2pm
+π When: Tuesday 18th February at 10am-2pm

 π Where: Lower Ground Foyer, Royal Liverpool University Hospital

 Information: We have invited LGBTQ+ groups and organisations from across Merseyside and beyond to set up interactive table stalls at each of our hospitals.
 Come along to learn about the support and sense of community they have to offer!
-See below for a list of who will be attending on this date:
+See below for a list of who will be attending on this date.

 - Comics Youth CIC